mtfelian/try-kafka/README.md

 This application was my "Kafka Hello World".

-It initializes Kafka with 1 exchange and 2 queues: for tasks and for results.
+It initializes local Kafka cluster with 2 topics: for tasks and for results.

-The client side accepts a command from stdin and sends it to the tasks queue, concurrently listening for the results queue.
+The client side accepts a command from stdin and sends it to the tasks topic, concurrently listening for the results topics.

-Server side listens for the tasks queue, calculates expression (task is a simple arithmetical expression) and sends it to the results queue.
+Server side listens for the tasks topic, calculates expression (task is a simple arithmetical expression) and sends it to the results topic.